ndjinga/FVCA_Meshes/README.md

 The FVCA5 meshes and their description can be found [here](https://github.com/wareHHOuse/fvca-meshes/tree/master/FVCA5) (meshes in bz2 compressed form) or [here](https://www.i2m.univ-amu.fr/fvca5/benchmark/Meshes/index.html) in their original form.
 I uploaded the original copy from the web site

 - [**FVCA6**](http://fvca6.fs.cvut.cz/) conference held in Prague in 2011 proposed a new benchmark for the diffusion equation on various 3D meshes this time.
 The FVCA6 meshes in bz2 compressed form can be found [here](https://github.com/wareHHOuse/fvca-meshes/tree/master/FVCA6).
 The original meshes are no longer available on the website.
-I uploaded my persolan copy of the web site.
+I uploaded my personal copy of the web site as well as MED file versions of some 3D meshes.

 - [**FVCA8**](https://indico.math.cnrs.fr/event/1299/) conference held in France in 2017 introduced a new benchmark for the Navier-Stokes equations on various 2D and 3D meshes (see [here](https://github.com/FranckBoyer/FVCA8_Benchmark/blob/master/Benchmark.pdf) for the benchmark description).
 The FVCA8 meshes and their description can be found [here](https://github.com/FranckBoyer/FVCA8_Benchmark/tree/master/Meshes) in their original form.
+I uploaded MED file versions of all 2D and some 3D meshes.

 Some of the meshes used in these three conference benchmark are no longer available online.
 We regroup them in a single repository and propose python scripts to convert them into MED file format (see [here](https://www.salome-platform.org/user-section/about/med) for details of the MED format).